stephenjkaplan/snow-grooming-object-detection/README.md

 # Snow Grooming Object Detection

+Watch me present a high-level overview of this project [here](https://www.youtube.com/watch?v=NhGajxs4t1Q&feature=youtu.be).

-Check out the blog post (coming soon!) that provides a technical deep dive into this project.
+Check out the [blog post](https://stephenjkaplan.github.io/2020/10/06/snow-grooming-object-detection/) for a deeper technical dive into this project.

 #### Description